 - You find it difficult to keep your eyes open due to heavy eyelids

-In cases where your upper eyelid is interfering with your vision, the doctor can perform routine tests to determine if the procedure is medically necessary, in which case it can be covered by insurance.
+In cases where you feel your upper eyelid is interfering with your vision, the doctor can perform measurements and tests to determine if the procedure is medically necessary, in which case it could be covered by insurance.

 How Eyelid Surgery Can Improve Your Vision

-During droopy eyelid surgery, a surgeon removes the excess skin causing the upper or lower lid to droop.
-This enhances your field of vision, allowing you to see more clearly.
+During droopy eyelid surgery, a surgeon removes the excess skin, lifts the brow or tightens the eyelid muscle that is causing the upper lid to droop.
+This may enhance your field of vision, allowing you to see more clearly.
 Many patients also report a much more youthful and well-rested appearance after having this surgery.

 Eyelid surgery can sound intimidating, but it is an extremely common surgery, and a caring surgeon will recommend a safe treatment plan.
-Florida Eye Specialists has some of the most experienced and highly trained eyelid surgeons in Jacksonville, Florida, including Dr. David A. Kostick and Dr. Ernst Nicolitz.
+Florida Eye Specialists has some of the most experienced and highly trained eyelid surgeons in Jacksonville, Florida, including Dr. David A. Kostick.

-Dr. Kostick is fellowship-trained in ophthalmic plastic and reconstructive surgery, which includes surgery for drooping eyelids.
+Dr. Kostick, an oculoplastic surgeon, is fellowship-trained in ophthalmic plastic and reconstructive surgery, including surgery for drooping eyelids.
 Prior to coming to Florida Eye Specialists, he practiced at the Mayo Clinic for more than 15 years.
-The oculoplastics team is comprised of surgeons like Dr. Kostick and Dr. Nicolitz as well as specialized cosmetic consultants.
+The oculoplastics team is composed of surgeons like Dr. Kostick and specialized cosmetic consultants.
 They will walk you through all of your treatment options for droopy eyelids.